-My Son day tour: Klook offers excellent My Son sanctuary tours from Hoi An.
-You can pick My Son sunrise tour or the afternoon one.
+- My Son day tour: Klook offers excellent My Son sanctuary tours from Hoi An.
+You can pick the My Son sunrise tour or the afternoon one.

 About My Son Sanctuary

-My Son Sanctuary is a complex consisting of various ancient Cham temples in a valley with a diameter of about 2 km, surrounded by hills and mountains.
+My Son Sanctuary consists of various ancient Cham temples in a valley with a diameter of about 2 km, surrounded by hills and mountains.

 My Son was a place to perform rituals and worship, confirming the spirits of the reign of the Cham Kings and commemorating the victory and great conquests.

-Although the time and war destroyed these relics heavily, what remains in My Son still plays an extremely important role in the historical and cultural of the world.
+Although time and war destroyed these relics heavily, what remains in My Son still plays a critical role in the history and culture of the world.